Kitware/ParaView/Web/Documentation/guides/paraviewweb_on_aws_ec2/README.md

     $ sudo chgrp mappingfileusers /opt/apache-2.4.7/pv-mapping-file/mapping.txt
     $ sudo chmod 660 /opt/apache-2.4.7/pv-mapping-file/mapping.txt

 Add a virtual host to the httpd-vhosts.conf file, which will be located in the directory /opt/apache-2.4.7/conf/extra/.
 Make sure to replace the "ServerName" value with the correct EC2 instance DNS name.
-It is probably a good idea to comment out or remove the existing example virtual host entries in this file at the same time, otherwise, you will see errors about them when starting Apache.
+It is probably a good idea to comment out or remove the existing example virtual host entries in this file at the same time.
+Otherwise, you will see errors when starting Apache.

     <VirtualHost *:80>
         ServerName ec2-XXX-XXX-XXX-XXX.compute-1.amazonaws.com